rootstrap/blog/content/Consumer Privacy Regulations CCPA and GDPR - Pablo Blanco.md

 are quite similar, the CCPA differs from the GDPR in a few important ways:

-- **Impacted businesses**: where businesses of any size must comply with the GDPR, the CCPA only impacts businesses that reach a certain size and that process a certain amount of data from consumers.
+- **Impacted businesses**: where businesses of any size must comply with the GDPR, the CCPA only impacts businesses that reach a certain size and process a certain amount of data from consumers.
 - **Penalties**: GDPR penalties are capped based on a company’s annual revenue, on the other hand, CCPA penalties have no limit and are assessed per violation